Subspace power method for symmetric tensor decomposition: Introduction

-This may be done, e.g., by gradient descent or symmetric variants of alternating least squares \cite{kolda2015numerical}.
-In Section~\ref{sec:tdsimulations}, we compare SPM to state-of-the-art numerical methods, in particular De Lathauwer and collaborators' MATLAB package Tensorlab \cite{vervliet2016tensorlab}.
-The comparison is done using standard random ensembles for symemtric tensors, as well as ``worse-conditioned" tensors with correlated components.
-We also compare to quite different but state-of-the-art theoretical methods, namely Nie's method \cite{nie2017generating, nie2017low} and FOOBI \cite{foobi2007, cardoso1991super}.
+This is performed, e.g., by gradient descent or symmetric variants of alternating least squares \cite{kolda2015numerical}.
+In \cref{sec:tdsimulations}, we compare SPM to state-of-the-art numerical methods, including a non-linear least squares method (NLS) \cite{vervliet2016}, that aims to minimize \eqref{eq:sq_res} using Gauss-Newton iterations.
+The comparison is done using standard random ensembles for symmetric tensors, as well as ``worse-conditioned'' tensors with correlated components.
+We also compare to quite different but state-of-the-art theoretical methods: simultaneous diagonalization \cite{leurgans1993decomposition}, the method of generating polynomials \cite{nie2017generating, nie2017low} and FOOBI \cite{foobi2007, cardoso1991super}.

-As for Algorithm~\ref{alg:gestd} (SPM to compute \eqref{eqn:tucker}), this method has less precedence in the literature.
-Block term tensor decompositions were introduced in \cite{de2008decompositions1,de2008decompositions2,de2008decompositions3}, with a focus on the asymmetric case.
-The individual blocks in the symmetric block term decomposition \eqref{eqn:tucker}, symmetric Tucker products, are studied in \cite{cambre1999best,regalia2013monotonically,ishteva2013jacobi}.
-However, to our knowledge, Algorithm~\ref{alg:gestd} is the first to specifically compute the symmetric tensor decomposition \eqref{eqn:tucker}.

-In Lemma~\ref{lem:gpca}, we derive a relationship between Decomposition \eqref{eqn:tucker} and \textup{subspace arrangements}.
-The case $n=2$ connects with \cite[Section 5]{carlini2012subspace}.
-For a concrete application, we propose using SPM (Algorithm~\ref{alg:gestd}) for generalized principal component analysis.
-While GPCA is a popular learning problem, e.g., \cite{vidal2016principal, lerman2011robust, tsakiris2017filtrated}, we are not aware of any method-of-moments based approach similar to our proposal.
-Simulations in Section~\ref{sec:tdsimulations} show that SPM yields a competitive method for GPCA.

-\subsection{\textit{Organization of the paper}}
+\subsection{Organization of the paper}